XtremeCoder7373/EcommercePlus/README.md

-# zCommerce by BLEXZ
+# Blexz-ecommerce solution by BLEXZ
-Blexz zCommerce Solution is a software to create manage online and offline shop seamlessly
+Blexz-ecommerce Solution is a software to create manage online and offline shop seamlessly

 For business inquiries- liakat@blexz.com